 9.1.2. development and diffusion of periodical ECOG newsletters;

-9.1.3. assistance and support to prepare applications for EU platforms related to ECOG interests,
+9.1.3. assistance and support to prepare applications for EU platforms related to ECOG interests, aims and objectives;

 9.1.4. assistance and support to prepare the Annual Meetings;